-On June 5, 2015, Novra entered a contribution agreement with Western Economic Diversification Canada ("WEDC"), which was further amended on October 19, 2016.
+On June 5, 2015, Novra entered a contribution agreement with Western Economic Diversification ("WEDC").
 Under this agreement, Novra is eligible to receive a repayable contribution not exceeding \$447.5 thousand towards the commercialization of two new innovative technology-based products.

-Under the agreement, Novra shall repay the contributions by 59 consecutive monthly installments of \$7.4 thousand and one final installment of \$10.9 thousand commencing April 1, 2018 and ending March 1, 2023, when any principal and interest then outstanding shall be repaid.
-The contributions are subject to interest at the average bank rate plus 3% if any payments are late.
-See Note 26(a) for a further amendment to the contribution agreement subsequent to the reporting period.
+On February 23, 2017, the WEDC contribution agreement was amended to delay the repayment of the WEDC contributions by one year such that the 59 consecutive monthly installments of \$7.4 thousand and one final instalment of \$10.9 thousand, assuming all \$447.5 thousand in potential contributions are collected, shall commence on April 1, 2019 and end on March 1, 2024.
+Further the amount of funding by WEDC may not exceed the following amounts in WEDC's fiscal year ending March 31st: